softwarefactory-project/sf-operator/doc/deployment/nodepool.md

 `nodepool-builder` requires access to at least one `image-builder` machine that is to be deployed out-of-band.
 Due to security limitations, it is impossible (or at least very hard) to build Nodepool images on a pod, which is why this process must be delegated remotely to an `image-builder` machine.

+!!! note
-> The only requirement for the `image-builder` machine is that the `nodepool-builder` is able to run Ansible tasks via SSH.
-Please refer to sections [Get the builder's SSH public key](#get-the-builders-ssh-public-key) and [Configuring Nodepool builder](../user/nodepool_config_repository#configuring-nodepool-builder).
+    The only requirement for the `image-builder` machine is that the `nodepool-builder` is able to run Ansible tasks via SSH.
+Please refer to sections [Get the builder's SSH public key](#get-the-builders-ssh-public-key) and [Configuring Nodepool builder](../user/nodepool_config_repository.md#configuring-nodepool-builder).

+!!! note
-> There is no assumption about the processes and toolings used to build images on the `image-builder`, except that the workflow must be driven by an Ansible playbook from the `nodepool-builder`.
+    There is no assumption about the processes and toolings used to build images on the `image-builder`, except that the workflow must be driven by an Ansible playbook from the `nodepool-builder`.

 ## Services configuration

 Configuring the Nodepool micro-services is done through the SoftwareFactory deployment's manifest.
-Many configuration parameters are exposed by The [SoftwareFactory Custom Resource spec](./../../config/crd/bases/sf.softwarefactory-project.io_softwarefactories.yaml).
+Many configuration parameters are exposed by The [SoftwareFactory Custom Resource spec](../deployment/crds.md#softwarefactory).

 The spec is constantly evolving during alpha development, and should be considered unstable but the ultimate source of truth for documentation about its properties.